nulbyt3/python-chat-app/README.md

-Overview
+*** Overview ***

 A simple terminal-based chat application built with Python's socket module, allowing multiple users to communicate in real-time over a local network or the internet.

-Key Features
+*** Key Features ***

--Real-time messaging: Instant message delivery between connected clients
+- Real-time messaging: Instant message delivery between connected clients

--Multi-user support: Multiple clients can connect to the server simultaneously
+- Multi-user support: Multiple clients can connect to the server simultaneously

--Simple interface: Lightweight terminal-based interface
+- Simple interface: Lightweight terminal-based interface

--Customizable: Easy to modify port numbers, host addresses, and other parameters
+- Customizable: Easy to modify port numbers, host addresses, and other parameters

--Cross-platform: Works on any system with Python installed
+- Cross-platform: Works on any system with Python installed

-How It Works
+*** How It Works ***

--The server script creates a socket and listens for incoming connections
+- The server script creates a socket and listens for incoming connections

--Client scripts connect to the server using the specified IP/port
+- Client scripts connect to the server using the specified IP/port

--Once connected, any message typed by a client is broadcast to all other connected clients
+- Once connected, any message typed by a client is broadcast to all other connected clients

--The server handles message routing and client connections/disconnections
+- The server handles message routing and client connections/disconnections

-Installation & Usage
+*** Installation & Usage ***

--Clone the repository
+- Clone the repository

--Run the server script: python server.py
+- Run the server script: python server.py

--Run client scripts in separate terminals: python client.py
+- Run client scripts in separate terminals: python client.py

--Start chatting!
+- Start chatting!

-Technical Details
+*** Technical Details ***

--Built with Python's built-in socket module
+- Built with Python's built-in socket module

--Uses TCP sockets for reliable communication
+- Uses TCP sockets for reliable communication

--Threading handles multiple client connections simultaneously
+- Threading handles multiple client connections simultaneously

--Basic error handling for connection issues
+- Basic error handling for connection issues

--Perfect for learning socket programming or for quick local network communication!
+- Perfect for learning socket programming or for quick local network communication!